Learn how to predict a categorical target through Classification - the supervised mining technique.

 Description of "Figure 5-3 Cost Matrix Representing Costs and Benefits"

-With Oracle Data Mining you can specify costs to influence the scoring of any classification model.
+With Oracle Data Mining for SQL you can specify costs to influence the scoring of any classification model.
 Decision Tree models can also use a cost matrix to influence the model build.

 5.3.2 Priors and Class Weights